ExpressionEngine/ExpressionEngine-User-Guide/source/templates/php.rst

 PHP in Templates
 ================

-**Very Important:** Enabling PHP in a template will enable anyone with editing rights for that template to become a de-facto Super Admin since they can execute any PHP they want in that template, including PHP that can reveal information about your system, PHP that can delete data from your database, etc. Exercise extreme caution before enabling this option if you permit others to edit your templates.
+.. important:: Enabling PHP in a template will enable anyone with editing rights for that template to become a de-facto Super Admin since they can execute any PHP they want in that template, including PHP that can reveal information about your system, PHP that can delete data from your database, etc. Exercise extreme caution before enabling this option if you permit others to edit your templates.

 ExpressionEngine allows you to place `PHP <http://www.php.net/>`_ code within your Templates so that it can be executed, allowing more dynamic